 This is what our review looks like:

-The grey labels are Pivotal Tracker tickets to give you more context.
+The grey labels are JIRA tickets to give you more context.
 You click the eye icon to open the commit preview on github, and use the dropdown menu to change commit state.

 This means you can push your code instantly to production if you need too, but in less than 2 days somebody will have to take a look at it.

 Some insights from Wiktor on this flow can be found here: strict peer code review